 Frequently Asked Questions

+Yes, it is possible to extract data from Forbes.
 Scraping any website, including Forbes, should be done in compliance with their terms of service.
 Always check the website’s robots.txt file and ensure you are not violating any terms regarding data extraction.
 Using APIs like Crawlbase helps you scrape efficiently while adhering to best practices.

 Q. Why should I use Crawlbase Crawling API instead of Puppeteer for scraping Forbes?